© 2024 WLRH All Rights Reserved

 Jacob Anderson as Louis De Point Du Lac in Interview with the Vampire.

-This week, we week we lost a lot of greats: A deeply principled and charismatic country singer, songwriter and movie star, a veteran of TV and film who created many indelible roles, and, far too soon, a beloved, Tony-winning Broadway performer.
+This week, we lost a lot of greats: A deeply principled and charismatic country singer, songwriter and movie star, a veteran of TV and film who created many indelible roles, and, far too soon, a beloved, Tony-winning Broadway performer.

 Here's what NPR's Pop Culture Happy Hour crew was paying attention to — and what you should check out this weekend.